-There would be problems if we understand the Palamite distinction, in the Thomistic sense, to be a real distinction in God.
+There would be problems if we understood the Palamite distinction, in the Thomistic sense, to be a real distinction in God.
 A “real” distinction is one, Aquinas says, where the relation is intrinsic but is essentially “toward” another.
 The Persons of God are real subsistent relations, because the Father is related essentially to the Son according to the appropriate relation of origin, and vice-versa.
 The Father is not a Father without the Son.
-But if the distinction between God’s essence and energies were “real”, in this sense, the energies of God would either constitute a distinct supposit or person in God (a fourth Person of the Trinity), because God was necessarily related to Himself in some way; or God would create of necessity because God was necessarily related to something outside of Himself, i.e., a creature.
+But if the distinction between God’s essence and energies were “real” in this sense, the energies of God would either constitute a distinct supposit or person in God (a fourth Person of the Trinity), because God was necessarily related to Himself in some way; or God would create of necessity because God was necessarily related to something outside of Himself, i.e., a creature.
 Both of these alternatives would be straightforwardly heretical.
 For this reason, if there is a distinction between God’s essence and His energies, that distinction must be what Thomas calls a logical one.
 The way I have set up the distinction thus far gives us an easy heuristic for such a distinction: God Himself is the x that makes it true that p (the one truthmaker) for each set of predications about God’s nature and His activity.
 The distinctions we make between these divine names (including that between God’s essence and energies) are on the side of our concepts or predications, rather than being intrinsic to God.

 Failing to apply the Thomistic term “real” to the Palamite distinction does not mean the distinction is not well-grounded or not fundamental – or even that it would be unreasonable to refer to the distinction as “real” in some contexts.
-For example, the distinction need not be merely logical, in the sense of being merely a distinction without a difference, as might be the case in referring “Cicero” as “Tully.”
+For example, the distinction need not be merely logical, in the sense of being merely a distinction without a difference, as might be the case in referring to “Cicero” as “Tully.”
 What is being denied here is a metaphysical distinction in God’s being.
 While a metaphysical distinction may not exist such that God has relational accidents, I will propose that the importance of the Palamite distinction lies in the critical role that it plays in a fully developed account of God’s nature; not every logical distinction is interchangeable or plays the same theoretical role.
 Some distinctions in God’s nature may be non-fundamental logical distinctions, such as a distinction between God’s providence and His power, whereas others, like the Palamite distinction, point to fundamental ways that we divide the divine names.

 Why we might need a distinction of fundamentality in names of God is made clear when we consider a controverted problem in contemporary philosophy of religion.
 For a classical theist, God is simple such that God has no parts or accidents.
 God’s action, essence, and power are all identical.
 This raises a serious worry: God is supposed to be a free agent, who can do otherwise than He does.
 But God’s essence is immutable and unchangeable.
 If God’s action is identical to His essence, divine simplicity seems to entail that God acts necessarily rather than freely, contradicting the claim that God is free.